PizzaCrust/sqlcrypto/README.md

 # SQLCrypto
-SQLCrypto is a port of [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher) for Rust, which is a utility to decrypt and encrypt SQLite databases.
-SQLCipher is still a tad faster, but if you want a pure Rust implementation; here ya go.
+SQLCrypto is a port of [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher) for Rust

 ## Performance
 This library outperforms pysqlsimplecipher by in order of magnitudes, the Dokkan Battle database took up to 300+ seconds on my machine, down to <700 ms in decryption and less than <100 ms in encryption, and consumes significantly less memory.